Tanzania

 (b) 12 Jan 1962 - 9 Dec 1962: "Queen of Tanganyika and

-of Her other Realms and Territories, Head of
+of Her Other Realms and Territories, Head of the

-Malawi over the boundary in Lake Nyasa (Lake Malawi) and
+Tanzania over the boundary in Lake Nyasa (Lake Malawi)

 Party abbreviations: CCM = Chama Cha

-formed by merger of TANU and the Afro-Shirazi Party
+merger of TANU and Afro-Shirazi Party of Zanzibar, 1977

 - Former parties: TANU =